 However, rumor has it that Alaska is home to the most dangerous job in the country.
 Learn to separate fact from fiction, and learn more about workplace injuries in Alaska and workers’ compensation for those injuries.

 Alaska and the most dangerous job

-Many sources cite Alaska’s commercial fishing industry as the most dangerous job in the U.S. Conditions under which commercial fishermen work, such as hazardous weather, increase the risk for personal injury.
-In addition, fishermen have to haul heavy loads continuously, which increases their chances of repetitive stress injuries such as strains, sprains, and fractures.
+Many sources cite Alaska’s commercial fishing industry as the most dangerous job in the U.S. In addition, fishermen have to haul heavy loads continuously, which increases their chances of repetitive stress injuries such as strains, sprains, and fractures.

 Within the commercial fishing industry in Alaska, the particular job that gets the nod as the most dangerous is that of crab fishing.
 The risks of this job are the focus of the Discovery series “Deadliest Catch.”
 In terms of hazard for on-the-job fatalities, commercial fisherman comes out ahead of the professions of pilot and logger, according to the Bureau of Labor Statistics.